Lowell Green

-Lowell Green (born 7 July 1936) is a Canadian radio personality, journalist, and author, best known as the host of The Lowell Green Show, a conservative morning talk show that aired on the Ottawa Ontario radio station CFRA.
-He has written newspaper articles and autobiographical, historical and fictional books.
+Lowell Green (7 July 1936 – 14 February 2026) was a Canadian radio personality, journalist and author, best known as the host of The Lowell Green Show, a conservative morning talk show that aired on the Ottawa, Ontario, radio station CFRA.
+He wrote newspaper articles and autobiographical, historical and fictional books.

+Early life and education

-He was born in Ann Arbor, Michigan, United States, to Canadian parents, and immigrated to Canada.
-He graduated from Macdonald Agricultural College of McGill University in Montreal Quebec in 1956.
+Green was born in Ann Arbor, Michigan, United States, on 7 July 1936, to Canadian parents, and immigrated to Canada.
+He graduated from Macdonald Agricultural College of McGill University in Montreal, Quebec in 1956.

-Career
+Broadcasting career

-Green started his radio broadcasting career in Brantford, Ontario, and subsequently moved to radio stations in Sudbury Ontario and Montreal Quebec.
+Green started his radio broadcasting career in Brantford, Ontario, and subsequently moved to radio stations in Sudbury, Ontario, and Montreal, Quebec.
 In 1960, he was hired by G. Campbell McDonald at CFRA as a news and farm reporter.
 In 1966, he began hosting Greenline, and eventually became the longest-running open-line talk show host in North America.
 He retired briefly from radio in the 1980s, but returned in 1990.
-Two of his historic broadcasts are being preserved at Library and Archives Canada.

 In 1993, he returned to CFRA and hosted The Lowell Green Show until his official retirement on 4 January 2016.
-He continued contributing to the station's weekly midday program News and Views with Rob Snow until a Bell Media restructuring in mid-November 2019.
+He continued contributing to the station's weekly "midday program News and Views with Rob Snow until a Bell Media restructuring in mid-November 2019.
 On occasion, he can be heard calling into The Rob Snow Show, now airing on CIWW.